Why Enterprise Buyers Ask for Your CAIQ

 Incident response plan, notification timelines, forensics capabilities.

 Common gap: No documented incident response plan.
 Fix: create a 1-page IRP with roles, escalation paths, and SLAs.
+NIS2 mandates 24-hour incident reporting — see our NIS2 audit preparation guide for the full timeline.

 15. Supply Chain Management (STA)